-b.
+- b.
 Hearing Board Roster: A hearing board roster will be established annually by the Faculty Senate executive officers.
 The hearing board roster will consist of all tenured members of the faculty, subject to their consent and to the following exclusions.
 The chairperson of the Faculty Senate, members of the Faculty Advancement Committee, and members of the Professional Standards Committee are excluded from the hearing board roster.
-Faculty members who are on leave are excluded from service on a hearing board.

-c.
-Formation of a Hearing Board: Upon receipt of the list of alleged code violations, the chairperson of the Professional Standards Committee shall meet with the chairperson of the Faculty Senate, the appellant, and the respondent within five (5) working days to form a hearing board composed of five (5) members from the hearing board roster.

-(1) Excluded from the hearing board will be members of the appellant's department, school, or program, and all others with direct interest in the matter as determined by the chairperson of the Professional Standards Committee and the chairperson of the Faculty Senate (or by a designated member of the appropriate body if its chairperson may be affected by the exclusion principle noted above).
-If either chairperson (or designee) votes for elimination, the faculty member is not selected to the hearing board.

-(2) Excluded from selection are members of the hearing board roster in current 1 service on another hearing board.
-2 3 (3) If in the same evaluation process an evaluee appeals the evaluation conducted by 4 the department, school, or program and the evaluation conducted by the 5 Advancement Committee, faculty members who served on the first hearing board 6 are excluded from service on the second hearing board.
-7 8 (4) The following process shall be used to constitute a hearing board: 9 (a) The chairpersons of the Faculty Senate and the Professional Standards 10 Committee shall jointly select eight names at random from those names 11 remaining on the hearing board roster after the exclusions noted above have 12 been taken into account.
-13 14 15 16 17 18
+Faculty members who are on leave are excluded from service on a hearing board. - c.
+Formation of a Hearing Board: Upon receipt of the list of alleged code violations, the chairperson of the Professional Standards Committee shall meet with the chairperson of the Faculty Senate, the appellant, and the respondent within five (5) working days to form a hearing board composed of five (5) members from the hearing board roster. - (1) Excluded from the hearing board will be members of the appellant's department, school, or program, and all others with direct interest in the matter as determined by the chairperson of the Professional Standards Committee and the chairperson of the Faculty Senate (or by a designated member of the appropriate body if its chairperson may be affected by the exclusion principle noted above).
+If either chairperson (or designee) votes for elimination, the faculty member is not selected to the hearing board. - (2) Excluded from selection are members of the hearing board roster in current service on another hearing board. - (3) If in the same evaluation process an evaluee appeals the evaluation conducted by the department, school, or program and the evaluation conducted by the Advancement Committee, faculty members who served on the first hearing board are excluded from service on the second hearing board. - (4) The following process shall be used to constitute a hearing board: - (a) The chairpersons of the Faculty Senate and the Professional Standards Committee shall jointly select eight names at random from those names remaining on the hearing board roster after the exclusions noted above have been taken into account. - (b) The appellant and the respondent may then challenge any name on the list of eight on account of interest or bias.
+Who may challenge first shall be determined by lot, with each side alternating thereafter.
+Challenges on account of interest or bias shall be ruled upon jointly by the chairperson (or designee) of the Professional Standards Committee and the chairperson (or designee) of the Faculty Senate.
+If either votes for elimination, the faculty member is eliminated, and an additional name is selected from the hearing board roster.
+The additional name may also be challenged on account of interest or bias.